The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Introduction

 \citet[Section 6.1]{BardenetEtAl2017} have argued heuristically that the naive stochastic MH step reduces the effective sample size, which determines, for instance, contraction rates of the posterior distribution, to the size of the batch.
 To rigorously understand the statistical consequences of a stochastic MH step, we apply the pseudo-marginal Metro\-polis-Hastings perspective by \citet{AndrieuRoberts2009} and \citet{MaclaurinAdams2014}.
 It turns out that a Markov Chain with a stochastic MH step does not converge to the original target posterior distribution, but a different distribution, which we call \emph{surrogate posterior} and whose statistical performance is indeed determined to the batch size only.
 However, we show that there is a simple correction term in the risk such that the resulting stochastic MH chain converges to a surrogate posterior which achieves the full statistical power in terms of optimal contraction rates.
+In combination with the MALA methodology and stochastic gradients in the proposal distribution we obtain our \emph{corrected stochastic MALA} (csMALA).

 {}